ppy/osu-wiki/wiki/Beatmap/en.md

 *Main page: [Featured Artists](/wiki/Featured_Artists)*

-Featured Artists is a community program by [osu!team](/wiki/People/The_Team) that focuses on licensing music by various artists for osu! and making it available for mapping.
+Featured Artists is a community program by the [osu! team](/wiki/People/The_Team) that focuses on licensing music by various artists for osu! and making it available for mapping.
 The website's [featured artist listing](https://osu.ppy.sh/beatmaps/artists) showcases each involved artist and provides pre-timed templates for mapping.